 Banking in Malaysia

 Although many expats prefer to bank with a foreign bank, such as Bank of America or HSBC, as they can link to their account in their home country, there are numerous local banking options available to expats in Malaysia.
 The central bank is Bank Negara Malaysia, while local banks include Bank Islam Malaysia, Bank Muamalat Malaysia, CIMB Bank, Public Bank Berhad and RHB Bank.

 Banking hours are generally Monday to Friday, 9.30am to 4pm, and Saturdays from 9.30am to 11.30am.

 Opening a bank account

 A valid work permit is essential for any expat looking to open an account with a local bank.
 New customers are also required to provide their ID or passport, and evidence of residency or employment status.
 Recent bank statements and a letter of recommendation from their current bank may also prove helpful.

 Credit and debit cards are widely accepted in Malaysia.
 However, cash payments are still more popular in many establishments.
 Expats should be vigilant when using their credit or debit cards and should check their till slips carefully as credit card fraud remains a problem in Malaysia.

 ATMs are widely available, and some accept foreign credit and debit cards.
-Cash will be dispensed in ringgit.
 Expats should note that some ATMs close at midnight.

 Taxes in Malaysia

 With a relatively low-income tax rate and few other taxes, Malaysia is an incredibly tax-friendly country.
 Malaysian tax law divides potential taxpayers into three categories: residents, non-residents and pensioners.

-Residents are those who have stayed in the country for 182 days or more in a particular tax year.
-People who fall into this category are liable to pay income tax.
-The income tax rate varies according to the amount of income.
-There are a number of different tax groups, ranging from 0 to 28 percent.
+Residents are those in the country for 182 days or more in a particular tax year.
+People who fall into this category are liable to pay income tax according to a progressive scale from 0 to 30 percent.